 Degree Accreditation Awards Ceremony:

-To celebrate Biosciences in higher education, the Royal Society of Biology hosts an annual Degree Accreditation Awards Ceremony.
-The Awards Ceremony is an evening which celebrates universities who have been awarded Advanced Accreditation and/or Accreditation of their bioscience degree programmes over the last year.
+To celebrate biosciences in higher education, the Royal Society of Biology hosts an annual Degree Accreditation Awards Ceremony.
+The evening Awards Ceremony celebrates universities who have been awarded Accreditation, Advanced Accreditation, International Accreditation, Master's Accreditation, Foundation Degree Accreditation and Doctoral Training Accreditation, over the last year.

-In addition, the ceremony showcases the achievements of top graduates who have attained the highest grade in their accredited degrees.
+In addition, the ceremony showcases the achievements of graduates from accredited degree programmes who have received the best marks in their final year projects.
 The ceremony offers a unique platform for all invited to connect with top bioscience graduates and network with academics, leaders and decision makers from industry and government, from across the UK.

 Accreditation Conference: Striving for Excellence:

 In 2018, the inaugural Accreditation Conference saw university representatives and industry employers, from across the country, discuss best practice in higher education.
 Key stakeholders were able to directly input into the Accreditation Quinquennial Review via round table discussions.
 This review ensured that the Accreditation Learning Outcomes continue to be fit for purpose and gave the community the opportunity to influence the criteria used to assess future applications and renewals.